pyladies/pyladies-kit/handbook/index.rst

 Create at least one of the following:

 #. a group on Meetup.com for your chapter (recommended; ask us about
-   sponsorship if you need help with fees)
+   sponsorship if you need help with the Meetup subscription fees)
 #. a website and mailing list for your chapter (note: Meetup.com has
    this built in; consider using that to simplify things)